SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 | `Y`     | `Z` |
 | `Z`     | `C` |

-SMS Core Release Notes
 ----------------------

+# SMS Core Release Notes

 The SMS core runs games released for the Sega Mark III and the Master System.
 This core also runs SG-1000 games but you must use the Japanese BIOS or no BIOS, however.

-You can select a BIOS or disable a BIOS in the "Core Options" menu.
+You can select a BIOS or disable a BIOS in the `Core Options` menu.
 Disabling it all the time may not be ideal because a few games rely on it running first to set memory (see below for a list).

 The BIOS is only loaded when a game is loaded.
 To change the BIOS you must reload the game.
 If it is missing, loading will fail and it will return you to the core menu.
-Place the BIOS into the `/BIOS/` directory on the SD card and try again, or turn the BIOS off in the "Core Options" menu.
+Place the BIOS into the `/BIOS/` directory on the SD card and try again, or turn the BIOS off in the `Core Options` menu.

 The core will load the file with the name `smsbios.bin` by default if one is found in the `/BIOS/` directory.

-You may need to change to an "export" region under "System/Hardware" to get some games or BIOSes to work.
+You may need to change to an `export` region under `System/Hardware` to get some games or BIOSes to work.

 Because there are three mappers supported, selecting one of the different mappers works by changing the file extention of the ROM file.

-A ROM that's 48K or less in size is run without a mapper;  it is just loaded straight into 0000-BFFF.
+A ROM that's 48K or less in size is run without a mapper; it is just loaded straight into `x0000-xBFFF`.

 A ROM with a size greater than 48K will use the standard Sega mapper.